SEO Podcast .001 – Kalin Karakehayov Talks Domains

 Chris: Well known.

 Kalin: So, it has a ton of useful helpful stuff and when it gets to domains it goes like.
 Oh, you should pick good domain that I’m not spending basically that it’s like a few lines.
 Okay, but where do you get them for cheap?
 How do you save your time from bidding 8,000 options?
 What should your expectations be about getting a domain with certain power for money?
 Like you cannot read about this anywhere.
-Everyone just keeps this and it’s quite a big part of building a PBN or choosing a domain for 301, or choosing a domain for a money side.
+Everyone just keeps this and it’s quite a big part of building a PBN or choosing a domain for PBNs or 301, or choosing a domain for a money side.

 It’s a big part because basically you should, okay now you understand that the domain should be good and not spent.
 But what about the cash and the time you can invest for each domain and what are the right places to buy.
 All of this is not too discussed a lot.
 So, the best place to learn it is from other people that are doing it.
 If you cannot read it, then I’ll try to learn from experience.
 Go to other big PBN or affiliates and okay, how do you approach this problem this problem, what should I expect from certain situations.